silinternational/idp-in-a-box/terraform/032-db-backup/README.md

  - Create an S3 bucket to store backups
  - Create a AWS backup user for script to use
- - Create task definition and ECS service for db-backup
+ - Create task definition and scheduled event for db-backup

 ## Required Inputs